-Employees will be eligible for a \$75.00 payment for each six-month period (July-December and January-June) that an Illness/Injury leave day is not used.
+Employees hired after July 1 will receive a proration of the earned sick time hours outlined above.
+Employees will be eligible for a \$75.00 payment for each six-month period (July-December and January-June) that an earned sick day is not used.
 Employees employed after the start of a six-month period will not be eligible for this benefit until the start of the next six-month period.

 A payment will be made at a rate of \$25.00 per day on the first pay in September for unused Illness/Injury leave days from the previous fiscal year.
 The rate will be prorated for less than a full day's leave.
-Employees no longer in the Head Start program as of the September pay date are not eligible for this payment.
+Employees no longer in the Early Head Start/Head Start program as of the September pay date are not eligible for this payment.